-Students may enroll after the official date and before completion of the first two weeks of the class only with the approval of the instructor and the student's advisor.
+Students may enroll after the official date and before completion of the first two weeks of a regular session class only with the approval of the student's advisor.
 No students may enroll after the first two weeks of the term.
-In the case of short-term or mid-term classes, this time frame will be prorated.
+In the case of short-term or mid-term classes, this enrollment deadline will be prorated (e.g., for an eight-week class, no student may enroll after one week).